xsdk-project/MathPackagesTraining2023/pages/setup_instructions.md

 Size=4, Rank=3
 $ exit
 ```
-  * The `qsub` command reserves a cooley node for interactive work for 5 minutes.
+  * The `qsub` command reserves a ThetaGPU interactive session for 5 minutes.
     You may have to wait a moment for the interactive prompt on the reserved node to return.
   * The above commands produce the `mpi_test` binary and execution output.
-1. As soon after 9:30am, Tuesday , August 10th as possible, allocate an interactive node on
+1. As soon after 9:30am, Tuesday , August 9th as possible, allocate an interactive node on
    cooley.
-The following command allocates a single Cooley node (`-n 1`) for 300 minutes
+Executing the following command from one of the ThetaGPU service nodes allocates a ThetaGPU interactive session with a single GPU (`-q single-gpu -n 1`) and 16 CPU cores for 300 minutes
    (`-t 300`) using the ATPESC2022 allocation (`-A ATPESC2022`) and the queue reservation (`-q training`):
 ```
-qsub -I -n 1 -t 300 -A ATPESC2022 -q training
+qsub -I -q single-gpu -n 1 -t 300 -A ATPESC2022
 ```
 The command blocks until the node is ready.
-Until the allocation expires (300 minutes in this example), all commands executed in the returned session will run on the allocated compute node; `mpiexec` can be used directly instead of going through `qsub`.
+Until the allocation expires (300 minutes in this example), all commands executed in the returned session will run on the allocated compute node; `mpiexec` or `mpirun` can be used directly instead of going through `qsub`.
   * **Note 1:** Please **DO NOT** run MPI jobs on the login nodes.
 Instead, run them on an allocated compute node.
   * **Note 2:** Be aware, however, that any running job will be terminated when your allocation expires.
-  * **Note 3:** Cooley job scheduling policies [document](https://www.alcf.anl.gov/support-center/cooley/job-scheduling-policies-cooley)
+  * **Note 3:** ThetaGPU job scheduling policies [document](https://www.alcf.anl.gov/support-center/theta-gpu-nodes/gpu-node-queue-and-policy)
-  * **Note 4:** To enable X windows for visualization on the compute node, you can open a new terminal and login to the allocated compute node by doing `ssh -Y cc0xx` (`cc0xx` is your compute node id)
+  * **Note 4:** To enable X windows for visualization on the compute node, you can open a new terminal and login to the allocated compute node by doing `ssh -Y thetagpuXY` (`thetagpuXY` is your compute node id)

 ## Visualization Tool Setup